Cooch Behar State: First generation in the 20th century

 Col. Maharaja Sir Nripendra Narayan (ruled 1863–1911) was born on 4 October 1862.
 He died on 18 September 1911. and was educated privately and later in England.
 He was admitted to Presidency College, Calcutta, to study Law till 1881.
 He was married in 1878 to Maharani Suniti Devi Sen, who was born in 1864 and was the daughter of Maharishi Keshub Chandra Sen. He was conferred the title of Imperial Order of Crown on the occasion of Queen Victoria's Jubilee celebrations.
 He died in 1911.
 They had four sons and three daughters.

 Maharani Sunity Devi was born to famous Bengali reformer Kesub Chandra Sen. She was a staunch member of the Brahmo Samaj up until her death.
 She was married to Maharaja Nripendra Narayan on 7 February 1878 in Cooch Behar according to Bhrahmo Traditions and in the presence of Hindu priests.
 She was also a friend of the Marchioness of Dufferin, and was a popular figure in the Calcutta social circles.
 She also composed several works of fiction and an autobiography.
-One of her works of friction included a series of stories about pious Indian women.
+One of her works of fiction included a series of stories about pious Indian women.
 This book was dedicated to her friend Queen Alexandra.
 She died in Bengal Nagpur Railway Hotel, Ranchi in November 1932.